 ME-501.
-GRADUATE EDUCATION CONTINUUM Credits: 3
+GRADUATE EDUCATION CONTINUUM Credits: 1-9

-Three creditsRecorded with grade for one credit-hour.
+Recorded with grade for one credit-hour.
 Occurs as a continuum bases till successful completion of thesis or project.

 ME-599.
-THESIS/PROJECT
+THESIS/PROJECT Credits: 3-6

-Three to Six creditsStudents have the option of selecting up to six credits-house of thesis or three credit hour of project under guidance of a thesis/project advisor.
-The thesis will have a committee of three members; at least two members (including the advisor) must be Wilkes faculty members.
+Students have the option of selecting up to six credits- hours of thesis or three credit hour of project under guidance of a thesis/project advisor.
+The thesis will have a committee of three members; at least two members (including the adviser) must be Wilkes faculty members.
 The thesis/project should be presented in an open forum.